Atletico Madrid vs. Athletic Bilbao – Match Report – 13 January, 2022

 Nothing to do with the Classic, the meeting between lions and colchoneros lacked a passion in the stands that caused a game lacking rhythm, without speed or excellence between two teams that let themselves be infected by the cold environment, completing a soporific first part, in which only two controversial plays had to be highlighted, one in each area, of which the referee did not want to know anything… And that did not even motivate the expected protests.
 The minimum.

-The 0-0 was maintained until game time, when a soft center into the Athletic area finished off with a header without apparent danger, but tight, Joao Felix.
+The 0-0 remained until game time, when a soft cross into the Athletic area finished off with a header without apparent danger, but tight, Joao Felix.
 It seemed that Yeray could reject the ball or Unai Simón could save it without further difficulty… But one for the other, neither went for the ball, which gently crashed into the post and entered the goal after bouncing off the goalkeeper’s back international.

 Almost without realizing it, Atlético was ahead, in the ideal scenario in view of the low pace of the clash and with half an hour to go to achieve victory… When, then, Marcelino reacted by making a daring triple substitution, to try give another flavor to the duel.